miyagawa/cpanminus/README.md

 ## Should I really use this?

-No. Use CPAN or CPANPLUS.
+Probably not.
+You should use CPAN or CPANPLUS.

-## WTF?
-What's the point?
+## What's the point?

 OK, the first motivation was this: CPAN shell gets OOM (or swaps heavily and gets really slow) on Slicehost/linode's most affordable